History and Vision

 - The communities we live and work in support and advocate for the critical public services we provide.

 We’re proud to be part of SEIU, North America’s fastest growing union.
-With more than 2 million members, we’re united in our commitment to building a fair economy, providing workers a voice on the job, fighting for equality and ensuring that all working people can live with dignity.
+With more than two million members, we’re united in our commitment to building a fair economy, providing workers a voice on the job, fighting for equality and ensuring that all working people can live with dignity.